mattymathewsss/nextjs-training-final-project/README.md

 This is a medium clone using Sanity as the backend and CMS.

 ## Tasks
+- fork this project and provide repo access to: @rcdelacruz
 - create reusable Components

   ![](/public/component-tree.png "Component tree")